eeokpere/Devops_Projects/README.md

 # Devops_Projects
-This is a portfolio of various projects carried out through out my DevOps journey
+This is a portfolio of various projects completed through out my DevOps journey